paul8263/kyuubi-ambari/README.md

 # How to use

+You might change kyuubi_download_url, KYUUBI_TAR_NAME, KYUUBI_DIR_NAME and STACK_VERSION in `params.py` in order to keep them capable with your environment.

 Copy `KYUUBI` folder to `/var/lib/ambari-server/resources/stacks/HD/{stack_version}/services` folder in Ambari Server host and then restart Ambari Server.

 Then clean the cache of all Ambari Agent by running the following: